-Hawaii law requires every business with employees to have a workers’ compensation insurance policy.
+Hawaii law requires every business with employees to carry workers’ compensation insurance.
+This policy provides medical benefits for employees who are injured on the job.

 Every business in Hawaii that has employees must have workers’ compensation insurance.
 This applies to all types of employees: full-time, part-time, permanent, or temporary.

 However, there are several exemptions to Hawaii’s requirements for workers’ comp.
-Certain business owners, officers, and executives can opt out of coverage, including:
+Certain business owners, officers, and executives are not required to carry coverage, including:

 Certain employees are also exempt from workers’ comp coverage, including: